Laeri/rer_tree/README.md

 `sudo apt-get install libsdl2`

+`sudo apt-get install libsdl2-dev`

 ### Installing

-* clone or download the repo
+1. clone or download the repo

 `git clone git@github.com:Laeri/rer_tree.git`

-* enter the folder and build it with cmake and make
+2. enter the folder and build it with cmake and make

 `cmake .`

 `make`

-* run the binary in the bin folder
+3. run the binary in the bin folder

 `bin/rer_tree`

 ## Usage
+1. First <kbd>left mouse</kbd> click sets the starting point of the tree.
+2. Second click sets the endpoint.
+3. Then hold <kbd>ctrl</kbd> down and draw some obstacles.
+4. Start the expansion by clicking <kbd>s</kbd>.
+5. Reset with <kbd>r</kbd>

 ### Keybindings
 <kbd>s</kbd> - starts or stops the tree expansion

 <kbd>d</kbd> - set unset rect drawing (main purpose was to create images from the tree
-    without having the rectangles there
+    without having the rectangles there).

 <kbd>f</kbd> - toggle fill rectangles or draw outlines

 <kdb>r</kbd> - reset everything

 <kbd>left mouse</kbd> - click twice for setting start and end point
-             while the tree is expanding you can manually "help" it a bit if you want to.
+             while the tree is expanding you can manually "help" it a bit if you want to which creates new tree points.

 <kbd>ctrl<kbd> - while pressing the control key you can start drawing
        new rectangles.
 These rectangles represent obstacles